Hodaifa98/learning/README.md

 # learning
-A box where I register new things I learn.
+A box where I document new things I learn.